The Synthetic Marijuana Outbreak

 The CDC reports that there are currently over 150 different strains of synthetic Marijuana on the market.
 On top of that, there aren’t any standards, guidelines, or requirements in the synthetic Marijuana world that companies need to follow.
 As long as the chemicals used aren’t banned and they keep the disclaimer, they are able to sell their product.

-If you believe that you or someone you know may be addicted to synthetic marijuana, it is important to address immediately.
-Some variants of synthetic marijuana can be more lethal than heroin, and all are labeled as “not for human consumption” for a reason.
-If you don’t know where to start, reach out to a dedicated treatment provider.
-They can help you figure out the next steps towards recovery.
+If you believe that you or someone you know may be addicted to synthetic Marijuana, it is important to address immediately.
+Some variants of synthetic Marijuana can be more lethal than Heroin, and all are labeled as “not for human consumption” for a reason.
+If you don’t know where to start, reach out to a treatment provider.
+They can talk about rehab options.